MicroEJ Core Engine

 Time

-The platform defines two times:
+The Core Engine defines two different times:

 • the application time: the difference, measured in milliseconds, between the current time and midnight, January 1, 1970, UTC.